eppark/SimpleTweet/README.md

 * [x] Users can see user-specific timelines on their profile page
 * [x] Users can tap profile pictures or items in a followers/following tab to view the selected user's profile page
 * [x] Users can tap whoever retweeted a Tweet on their feed to see the retweeter's profile page
+* [x] Users can tap image previews to pull up the full image
+* [x] Replying to tweets and composing tweets are modal dialogs
+* [x] Snackbar appears whenever a user composes or replies to a tweet, allowing them to view their new Tweet immediately
+* [x] Users can follow and unfollow other users on their profile page or through their followers/following tabs

 ## Video Walkthrough